Observation of localization reversal and harmonic generation in nonlinear non-Hermitian skin effect

-Without loss of generality, we set the linear reciprocal coupling as unity (i.e. $\kappa_{1, i}=1$ for all $i$), whereas the nonlinear nonreciprocal coupling, which depends on the field intensity, is given by

-Here, $I_{i}$ is the field intensity at the $i$-th site, $t_{0}$ and $t_{\infty}$ correspond to the coupling strengths at zero and infinite intensity, respectively, $t_\text{c}$ governs how coupling varies with intensity, and $\theta$ is the phase of the coupling.
-Note that, due to the unidirectional nature of this coupling, its strength is only affected by the field intensity on the $i$-th site but not the $(i+1)$-th site.
+Here, { $I_{n}=|\Psi_n|^2$} is the field intensity at the $n$-th site, $t_{0}$ and $t_{\infty}$ correspond to the coupling strengths at zero and infinite intensity, respectively, $t_\text{c}$ governs how coupling varies with intensity, and $\theta$ is the phase of the coupling.
+Note that, due to the unidirectional nature of this coupling, its strength is only affected by the field intensity on the $n$-th site but not the $(n+1)$-th site.
 This modeling is also consistent with our experimental implementation, as we will illustrate later.
 In the linear Hatano-Nelson model, the localization direction of the skin modes is simply determined by the relative strength between the leftward and rightward couplings.
 Hence, in our case, as only one of them is nonlinear, it is intuitive to expect an intensity-driven reversal of the NHSE.

-To investigate the NHSE in this model, we numerically solve the nonlinear eigenproblem (i.e., $\hat{H}\psi=E\psi$) under PBCs and open boundary conditions (OBCs), respectively (see Supplemental Material for more numerical details~\cite{SM}).
-To account for the nonuniform coupling distribution induced by intensity fluctuation in space, we adopt a chain with $N=21$ sites and connect the first and last sites to form a closed loop to compute the PBC spectrum.
-To characterize the collective localization behavior of the eigenmodes, we calculate the average position of all OBC modes, defined as
+To investigate the NHSE in this model, {we search for time-harmonic solutions of the form $\Psi_n(t)=\psi_ne^{-iEt}$ to Eq.~\eqref{eq01}.
+This leads to the nonlinear eigenproblem $ H\psi=E\psi$, where $E$ is the eigenvalue, $\psi=(\psi_1,\psi_2,\ldots,\psi_N)^T$ is the eigenvector, and $H$ is the Hamiltonian containing the on-site and coupling terms (see Methods for more numerical details).} To account for the nonuniform coupling distribution induced by intensity fluctuation in space, we adopt a chain with $N=21$ sites and connect the first and last sites to form a closed loop to compute the PBC spectrum.
+To characterize the collective localization behavior of the eigenmodes, we calculate the average position of all modes under open boundary conditions (OBCs), defined as

-where $\psi_{i,j}$ is the amplitude of the $i$-th normalized eigenmode at site $j$, and $\bar x_c \in [-1, 1]$.
+where $\psi_{j}$ is the amplitude of the eigenmode at site $j$, $\langle\cdot\rangle$ denotes the average over all eigenmodes, and $\bar x_c \in [-1, 1]$.
 A positive (negative) value of $\bar x_c$ indicates that the mode is localized at the right (left) end of the lattice.